NASA-AMMOS/aerie/docs/installation.md

 ## Steps for Running Services Locally

 1. Create Artifactory settings.xml
-1. Log in to Docker Artifactory
+1. Log in to JPL Docker Artifactory
 1. Build and start the services

 ### Create Artifactory Settings.xml